SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 If you set the `Mandatory` property to `true` and the message cannot be delivered to a queue, an `RabbitMessageReturnedException` is thrown.
 This exception has `ReturnedMessage`, `ReplyCode`, and `ReplyText` properties, as well as the `Exchange` and `RoutingKey` used for the send.

->NOTE: This feature uses publisher returns.
+>This feature uses publisher returns.
 You can enable it by setting `PublisherReturns` to `true` on the `CachingConnectionFactory` (see [Factory Publisher Confirms and Returns](docs/messaging/rabbitmq-reference.md#factory-publisher-confirms-and-returns).
 Also, you must not have registered your own `ReturnCallback` with the `RabbitTemplate`.